johncoleman83/bootcampschool-low_level_programming/README.md

   * Variadic functions, why and how to use them
   * ``va_start``, ``va_arg``, ``va_end``, ``const``, ``stdarg``

+* 0x11-singly_linked_lists

+  * When and why using linked lists vs arrays
+  * How to build and use linked lists with structs

+* 0x12-more_singly_linked_lists

+  * When and why using linked lists vs arrays
+  * How to build and use linked lists with structs

 ## Author

 David John Coleman II.
 Check out my website http://www.davidjohncoleman.com/